denalisk/platform/projects/ngrx.io/content/guide/effects/index.md

 ## Introduction

-In a service-based Angular application, components are responsible for interacting with external resources directly through services.
-Instead, effects provide a way to interact with those services and isolate them from the components.
+In a service-based Angular application, components interact with external resources directly through services.
+In NgRx, effects provide a way to interact with those services and isolate them from the components.
 Effects are where you handle tasks such as fetching data, long-running tasks that produce multiple events, and other external interactions where your components don't need explicit knowledge of these interactions.

 ## Key Concepts